WeirdestYeti/WorkerPayManager/README.md

 # WorkerPayManager
-Simple app to manage pay for worker based on pay per pieces
+Simple app (made using Blazor server side and Electron) to manage pay for worker based on pay per pieces